Census Dots

 Native American/Other

-Of the 1,466 places in Illinois, San Jose is the 935th most populous.
+San Jose is ranked the 898th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Jose was ranked the 935th most populous place in the 2020 Census.

 San Jose's White Population